 The pathetic truth is these are all false, and they’re all the result of either outdated or completely inaccurate generalizations.
 (Japanese women do this, too.Japanese Women’s Common Misconceptions about Western Men)

 I’m going to walk you through each of these in brief.
 Sorry if I crush your dreams.
-Japanese women are still, for the most part, absolutely beautiful, very well mannered, and extremely charming.
-Let’s just get real for a sec here, mmkay.
+Japanese women are still, for the most part, well presented, well mannered, and charming.
+Simply being well-composed and smiling a lot, while dressed and made up impeccably, goes a long way, even with no words.
+But let’s just get real for a sec here, mmkay.

 Roll the misconceptions…